jen007/MPC/README.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</p>

 ## INTRODUCTION
 Micaela's Produce Market is a future groceries ecommerce with essential commerce features.
 Our website is built with HTML, CSS, and Javascript.
 This website was created for a local family business owned by Micaela Felipe and Marcos Reynoso.
-Our goal for devloping this wbesite was to be more involved in our local community and to shine a social spotlight on Micaela's Produce Market.
+Our goal for developing this website was to be more involved in our local community and to shine a social spotlight on Micaela's Produce Market.

 ## DEMO PRESENTATION